mujjeeb/-00-days-of-code/DAY 17/README.md

 ## Prerequisites

-To run the "Quiz Application," you need to have Python installed on your system.
+To run the "Trivia," you need to have Python installed on your system.

 ## Project Structure